Good Life, Good Death

 When Humphry started Hemlock, and for its first ten years of existence, the Society's credo embraced assisted dying (preferably medical) for the terminally ill and the hopelessly ill, such as patients with advanced ALS or MS, or extreme old age with severe health problems.
 But as Hemlock became more involved in state politics in its drive to change the law to secure physician-assisted suicide, it dropped the other illnesses and spoke only for "the advanced terminally ill."
 While recognizing this as necessary political expediency, Humphry stays firm in his belief that many more persons also deserve assisted dying.
 This conviction keeps him on the 'radical left' of the movement.
 But he remains convinced that it is never, nor should it in the future, be any part of the right-to-die movements role to advance assisted dying for the mentally disturbed, including the depressed, nor for the disabled or the handicapped.

 Today (2010) Humphry operates from an office in the garden of his wooden, two-bedroom home in the hills overlooking Eugene, Oregon.
 He devotes himself to helping dying patients and families with information and advice about all euthanasia matters, briefing the print news media, and appearing on radio and television locally and nationwide.
-He sails, goes white water rafting, and enjoys gardening and walking.

 |1945-46||Yorkshire Post, London||Editorial messenger|